Merison442/INSSocial/wp-content/plugins/youzify/readme.txt

 = **<a href="https://www.youzify.com/downloads/buddypress-membership-restrictions/?utm_source=wordpress-repository&utm_medium=pro-addons">BuddyPress Membership Restrictions</a>** =
 Restrict BuddyPress community features and content for visitors, members, and by user role to control what your users get exclusive access to.

+= **<a href="https://youzify.com/downloads/wordpress-frontend-posting-plugin/?utm_source=wordpress-repository&utm_medium=pro-addons">WordPress Frontend Post Submission</a>** =
+Create advanced user-friendly posting forms to allow users to create and edit posts from the frontend without visiting the admin area.

+= **<a href="https://youzify.com/downloads/buddypress-advanced-members-search/?utm_source=wordpress-repository&utm_medium=pro-addons">BuddyPress Advanced Members Search</a>** =
+Allow members or visitors to perform advanced searches on your website members with the ability to limit searches number or restrict forms by role.

+= **<a href="https://youzify.com/downloads/buddypress-amazon-s3-integration/?utm_source=wordpress-repository&utm_medium=pro-addons">BuddyPress Amazon S3</a>** =
+Rest easy knowing your customers will always have reliable and fast delivery of the community media files, avatars, covers and save space on your server.

 = **<a href="https://www.youzify.com/downloads/buddypress-member-types/?utm_source=wordpress-repository&utm_medium=pro-addons">BuddyPress Member Types</a>** =
 Member Types plugin is the best way to create and manage unlimited member types easily, and get a separate directory for each member type.